openhab/website/blog/2023-07-23-openhab-4-0-release.md

 **New Features in Blockly**

 * Full Support of **U**nits **o**f **M**easurement with [5 brand-new blocks](/docs/configuration/blockly/rules-blockly-uom.html)
-* The [Math section](/docs/configuration/blockly/rules-blockly-standard-ext.html#math) was extended by a new bitshift block and extended rounding block
+* The [Math section](/docs/configuration/blockly/rules-blockly-standard-ext.html#math) has been extended by a new bitshift block and extended rounding block
 * Metadata blocks allow direct access to [Item metadata](/docs/configuration/blockly/rules-blockly-items-things.html#item-metadata)
-* A historicState option was added to the [persistence blocks](/docs/configuration/blockly/rules-blockly-persistence.html#get-statistical-value-of-an-item)
+* A historicState option has been added to the [persistence blocks](/docs/configuration/blockly/rules-blockly-persistence.html#get-statistical-value-of-an-item)
 * Persistence blocks can now be used with any [persistence service](/docs/configuration/blockly/rules-blockly-persistence.html)
 * Added pattern to [text of date block](/docs/configuration/blockly/rules-blockly-date-handling.html#get-string-representation-of-date-text-of)
 * Support for [private and global cache](/docs/configuration/blockly/rules-blockly-value-storage.html#caching) when using the value storage blocks